Additional Departments/Affiliated Programs::

 Dina López's research is located at the intersection of sociocultural approaches to language and literacy, the anthropology of education, and immigration and education.
 Through her work, she examines the situated nature of educational practices, particularly as they relate to processes of social identification and student agency.
 Her research is motivated by a desire to understand how language learners are positioned and position themselves in school and community discourses—attending to how global and transnational processes are manifested at the local level.

-López, D. & Bartlett, L. (Forthcoming).
-Learning English, Negotiating Identities.
-In Leung, C. and Street, B. (Eds.)
-Handbook of English Language Studies.
+López, D. & Bartlett, L. (2014).
+Language and identities In Leung, C. and Street, B. (Eds.)
+Routledge Companion to English Studies.
 New York: Routledge.

-López, D. (2012).
+López, D. (2012)*.
 Immigrant identities in transnational contexts: The figured world of a New York City English Literacy and Civics Education classroom.
 In Urias, D. (Ed).
-The immigration & education nexus: A focus on the context & consequences of schooling.
-Boston, Massachusetts: Sense Publishing.
+The immigration & education nexus: A focus on the context & consequences of schooling (pp. 189-209).
+Boston, MA: Sense Publishing.